peon-dev/peon/phpmate/readme.md

 docker-compose run --rm php bash
 ```

-### Rector on Gitlab repository
+### Rector on GitLab repository

-This will run Rector on your Gitlab repository and if there are any changes, open MR for you.
+This will run Rector on your GitLab repository and if there are any changes, open MR for you.

 Repository URI **MUST** be https clone url of your repository *(example: https://gitlab.com/phpmate-dogfood/rector.git)*.